 Event-driven, non-blocking I/O with PHP.

 ReactPHP is a low-level library for event-driven programming in PHP.
-At its core is an event loop, on top of which it provides low-level utilities, such as: Streams abstraction, async dns resolver, network client/server, http client/server, interaction with processes.
+At its core is an event loop, on top of which it provides low-level utilities, such as: Streams abstraction, async DNS resolver, network client/server, HTTP client/server and interaction with processes.
 Third-party libraries can use these components to create async network clients/servers and more.

-- Decouple parts so they can be replaced by alternate implementations.
+- Decoupled parts so they can be replaced by alternate implementations.